 of the 36-degree angle

-a circle centered in 'C' through the intersection of circle-2
+circle centered in 'C' through the intersection of the blue circle-2 with the

-lines from the top of circle-3 to points P1 and P2 at the
+lines from the top of circle-3 through points P1 and P2, which are the

 the horizontal line will serve as one arm of the star, the